 How Do You “Get” an Allergy to Nickel

 Nickel allergies, like any other allergy, is your body’s natural response to a foreign body like a bacteria or virus.
 It is your immune system protecting itself from a harmful substance.
 It is unclear why some people react to certain metals, and others don’t.

 Sometimes the body can respond immediately, such as a new piercing.
 Other times it can be a build up over years of exposure.
-However, once you develop symptoms, you will always have an allergic reaction to nickel or whatever the substance is.
+However, once you develop symptoms, you will always have an allergic reaction to earrings with nickel or whatever the substance is.
 You’ll need to avoid contacting nickel in all forms, not just jewelry.
 Fortunately, we have the solution below.

 Watch For These Symptoms

 The medical term for an allergic reaction to nickel is contact dermatitis.
 Symptoms appear within hours of contact.
 Typically, it will only affect the site of contacts such as the earlobes for earrings or the neck if you wear a necklace with nickel.

 Allergic reaction to nickel may include:

 - A rash or bumps on your skin

 - Changes in your skin color that varies from red to purple

 - Patches of dry skin that may resemble a burn